 The ability of a dog to run is determined by his fitness, in addition to his health.
 A fit dog can walk at least 30 minutes without getting tired.
-If your four-legged buddy is not very fit, you will be forced to adopt lighter jogging exercises.
+If your four-legged buddy is not quite fit, you will be forced to adopt lighter jogging exercises.

 You can assess his fitness on your own or ask for assistance from a veterinarian.
-Exercise is a great way to improve his fitness, so when you are out there in the field or on the road ensure you give him a good exercise.
+Exercise is a great way to improve his fitness, so when you are out there in the field or on the road ensure you give him some good exercise.

 4. Warm Him Up

 This is a great way for you and your canine friend to start the exercise at a higher note.
-Warming up a dog should take only a few minutes.
+Warming up your dog should take only a few minutes.
 The recommended time is 5-10 minutes.

 5. Start the Run at a Slower Pace

-Starting at a slower pace will enable your dog to adapt to the jogging exercises with less stress.
+Starting at a slower pace will allow your dog to adapt to the jogging exercises with less stress.
 Quick movements frighten these animals, so it is important to start at a slower pace to keep him comfortable.
 Pack some treats and water ready to hit the road.

 To start the run, call your canine buddy by his name and make two steps.
 Repeat this until he's comfortably walking with you.
 Give him some treats and increase the pace.